Our attorneys have been assisting the Clark County

 Uninsured motorist coverage is not required in Nevada, but it is highly recommended that all drivers consider purchasing this additional coverage.
 Uninsured motorist coverage is incredibly beneficial if you are struck by a driver with no insurance or are involved in a hit-and-run crash.

-Yes, there is a time limit that victims in car accidents need to be aware of for these cases.
+Yes, there is a time limit that car accidents victims need to be aware of for these cases.
 Nevada places a two-year statute of limitations on all personal injury claims.
 This means that car accident victims have a two-year window from the date the accident occurs with which to file a lawsuit against an alleged negligent party.
 If a car accident victim fails to file a lawsuit within this statutory time limit, they will likely lose the ability to recover any compensation for their losses.

 It is important to understand that this two-year limitation does not apply to insurance settlements or reporting.
 Most insurance companies require that accidents be reported as soon as possible after the incident occurs, usually within a day or two.
 Failing to notify the insurance company of the incident could result in a claim of denial or a delay in an eventual settlement.